Co-motion: mobility and well-being

 - Prof Helen Petrie (Computer Science, Univeristy of York)

 - Dr Christopher Power (Computer Science, University of York)

-- Prof Rebecca Tunstall (Department of Social Policy and Social Work, University of York)
+- Professor Rebecca Tunstall (School for Business and Society, University of York)

-- Dr Katia Attuyer (Department of Social Policy and Social Work, University of York)
+- Dr Katia Attuyer (School for Business and Society, University of York)

-- Dr Karen Lesley Croucher (Department of Social Policy and Social Work, University of York)
+- Dr Karen Lesley Croucher (School for Business and Society, University of York)